 Paul Stern, Wayland Massachusetts

 Paul Stern is a principal at Vox Television, Away Games’ production partner.
 With Vox Television, Mr. Stern has produced documentaries and television series for Amnesty International, Physicians for Human Rights, and PBS.

 William Littlefield, Needham, Massachusetts

 William Littlefield is the host of “Only a Game,” National Public Radio’s weekly sport broadcast.
 He is writer-in-residence at Curry College in Milton, Massachusetts, and is the author of two novels.

-Ghassan Haddad is a technical expert in the Department of Sports Affairs at the Qatar Olympic Committee.
-He is the founder of the Palestine Rowing Foundation, and the Palestine Sport Project.
-He has also worked as a teacher and special education coordinator in the Washington DC public school system.
+Ghassan Haddad is President of IBTIKAR Management Consulting.
+He is a Lifetime Member of the International Society of Olympic Historians as a specialist in the Israel/Palestine file and currently serves as ISOH’s Treasurer.
+He founded the Palestinian Rowing Foundation and the Palestine Sport Project in the late 1990s and has also worked as a teacher and special education coordinator in the Washington DC public school system.